-What could be worse than this if your blog post ranks in the top 10 of Google search results, but does not get enough clicks as it should.
-That’s because you didn’t pay attention in writing a click-worthy title for your blog post.
+What could be worse than this if your blog post ranks in the top 10 of Google search results, but not getting enough clicks as it should.
+Because you didn’t pay attention in writing click-worthy title for the blog posts.

-This prevalent mistake happens to new bloggers and writers as they don’t put the required emphasis in writing a click-worthy title for their blog posts.
-The popular site Copyblogger once said; 8 out of 10 people just read your headline, but only 2 out of 10 actually clicks and read the content.
+This is a common mistake that happens to new bloggers as they don’t put the required emphasis in writing a click-worthy title for their blog posts.
+The popular site Copyblogger once said; 8 out of 10 people just read your headline, but 2 out of 10 actually clicks and read the content.

 What makes a headline powerful?